How do I do an Interdepartmental Transfer (IDT)?

 What is a HUB vendor and where do I find them?

 Historically Underutilized Business (HUB) Program.
 The University is committed to a good faith effort to increase purchases from and contract awards to HUB firms consistent with the State’s goals for HUB participation and overall economic development.
-HUB groups are American Indian, Asian Pacific American, Black American, Hispanic American, American Woman (all women excluding the other above named women groups.)
+HUB groups are Native American, Asian Pacific American, Black American, Hispanic American, Service Disabled Veteran, American Woman (all women excluding the other above named women groups.)
 Contact our office if you need help finding HUB vendors.